US water chief praises Colorado River deal, sees challenges

 California would reduce its Colorado River use by about 6 percent.

 Due to a relatively wet winter, Lake Mead is now 40% full and Lake Powell, an upstream reservoir, is at 53% capacity, Bureau of Reclamation spokeswoman Patricia Aaron said.
-A year ago, the reservoirs were at 43% and 38%, respectively.
+A year ago, Lake Powell was 43% full, and Lake Mead was at 38%.

 “Let it rain,” Burman said Thursday.

-Note: This story has been corrected to show that Las Vegas has 2.2 million residents, not 3 million, and that Lake Powell was 43% full a year ago and Lake Mead was at 38%, not the other way around.